Unsafe Deserialization

 It is important to consider any development project from an architectural standpoint to determine when and where serialization is necessary.
 If it is unnecessary, consider using a simpler format when passing data.

-In cases where it is impossible to forego serialization without disrupting the application’s operational integrity, developers can implement a range of defence-in-depth measures to mitigate the chances of being exploited.
+In cases where it is impossible to forego serialization without disrupting the application’s operational integrity, developers can implement a range of defense-in-depth measures to mitigate the chances of being exploited.

 Finally, if possible, replace object serialization with data-only serialization formats, such as JSON.